 It was during this time that Dr. Fontaine worked alongside the late Dr. David Sugarbaker, a highly respected mesothelioma specialist, and developed an interest in mesothelioma.

-With Dr. Fontaine’s specialization in thoracic surgery, he has experience treating a wide range of cancers found in the chest cavity.
+As a thoracic surgeon, Dr. Fontaine has experience treating a wide range of cancers found in the chest cavity.
 These cancers include mesothelioma, along with lung and esophageal cancers.
-Dr. Fontained is best known for his expertise in minimally invasive surgeries for the treatment of pleural mesothelioma.
+He is best known for his expertise in minimally invasive surgeries for the treatment of pleural mesothelioma.

-These minimally invasive surgeries involve the use of robots to perform extrapleural pneumonectomy (EPP) and pleurectomy/decortication (P/D) surgeries.
-These surgeries attempt to control mesothelioma tumor growth by partially or fully removing the infected lung.
+These minimally invasive surgeries involve the use of robots to perform EPP and P/D surgeries, which attempt to control mesothelioma tumor growth by partially or fully removing the infected lung.

 “The surgery involves me as a human surgeon controlling instruments using a very precise tool called a robot.
 Compared to traditional surgical techniques, cuts are smaller, there is less pain, faster recovery and less chances of a complication.”